amyreese/znc-push/README.md

 discussion or inclusion.
 Bug reports and feature requests can be submitted to [my bug tracker][mantis] or sent via email.

+For full functionality, this module requires ZNC version 0.090 or newer, but should compile and run with a reduced feature set on versions as old as 0.078, the current version used by Ubuntu.
+However, development and testing is done exclusively against the latest source distribution, so feedback on older releases of ZNC is needed to continue supporting them.

 ZNC to Notifo was created by [John Reese](http://johnmreese.com) and designed to fill a personal need.
 It may not fit your use cases, but any and all feedback would be greatly appreciated.